adrwxyz/kitchen.alxdr.ca/posts/2020-11-23-sourdough-bread.md

 - Make two fairly deep diagonal slashes in each; a serrated bread knife, wielded firmly, works well here
 - Bake the bread for 25-30 mins, until it's a very deep golden brown.
 Remove it from the oven, and cool on a rack

-## Resources

-- [Soughdour Bread Calculator](http://www.heavenlysourdough.com/sourdough/breadcalc/) (adjusts your recipe so you can always use up all your starter if you have extra)
+Source: [Soughdour Bread Calculator](http://www.heavenlysourdough.com/sourdough/breadcalc/), adjust your recipe so you can always use up all your starter if you have extra